pcardotatgit/XDR_Workflows_and_Stuffs/7-ask_for_a_threat_response_token/inspect.md

 Then search for the SecureX Global variable where you store the Threat Response token ( PAT_CTR_TOKEN in my case).

-So what we understand here is that this API and, anyother Threat Responses APIs, uses the Bearer Authentication Token we requested in the first activity.
+So what we understand here is that this API and any other Threat Responses APIs, uses the Bearer Authentication Token we requested in the first activity.

 This Beearer Token is passed to the Threat Response API thru the http header.
 It will be valid 10 minutes